Arts and Culture

 The latest jewel in the crown of Taichung

-The museum, designed by famous Japanese architect Tadao Ando, opened in October last year.
+Asia Museum of Modern Art of Asia University is designed by the renowned contemporary Japanese architect Tadao Ando.
 The triangular shape of the building leaves the viewer amazed by his architectural vision.
 To give the V shape its precision, the three corners of the building each had to be sixty degrees, an extremely difficult feat.
 The exposed, hand-laid concrete creates an effect that is both delicate and beautiful.
 The bold avant garde building is a meeting point for art, nature and humanity, creating new dialogues.
 The museum set to become a new highlight for visitors to Taichung.

 CMP District Gallery of Arts